Office Security: How Safe Is Your Filing Cabinet?

-But what happens when the lock fails or is manipulated?
+What is the risk if a lock fails or is manipulated?
 At best, it’s enough to make a company uneasy about what could or did potentially happen.
 At worst, it means that your customers’ information may have been compromised, something that can erase years’ worth of hard work in gaining their trust.
 This article will take a closer look at cabinet and office security so that you can avoid being burned.

 Before we get into some of the top tips and suggestions for safeguarding cabinets and desks, it’s first important to point out that the locks that these appliances come with, as constructed by the furniture manufacturer, aren’t very high quality.
 They’re considered typical factory locks, can easily be picked and manipulated and aren’t incredibly long-lasting.
 That leads us to our first point when it comes to desk and cabinet protection…